How to Vet a New Marketing Channel in 3 Days or Less - IM-News

 Most people don’t go through this process of validation and testing.

-So as long as you keep experimenting and tweaking your strategy based on your results, you’ll have a significant advantage over competitors.
+As long as you keep experimenting and tweaking your strategy based on your results, you’ll have a significant advantage over your competitors.

 What is your most effective marketing channel?